-43. Payment of Salaries
+44 Payment of Salaries

 - 1. Salary and related payments shall be paid to employees no later than fortnightly in arrears by electronic funds transfer to the nominated account of the employee. - 2.
-On or prior to pay day, the Company shall provide to each staff member a statement of salary in accordance with Regulations made under the Fair Work Act, 2009.
+On or prior to pay day, the Company shall provide to each staff member a statement of salary in accordance with Regulations made under the Fair Work Act, 2009, as amended.

-44. Planning and Review
+45 Planning and Review

-- Performance Planning and Review for all staff will be conducted at two levels: - (a) In accordance with the Performance and Development Planning (PDP) program, or its equivalent.
-(The PDP documents should be read in conjunction with this clause, but do not form part of this Agreement). - (b) An on-going part of the normal supervisory process.
+- 1. Performance Planning and Review for all staff will be conducted at two (2) levels: - (a) In accordance with the Performance and Development Planning (PDP) program, or its equivalent.
+(The PDP documents should be read in conjunction with this clause, but do not form part of this Agreement). - (b) An on-going part of the normal supervisory/managerial process.